-5.3.6 Locker Assignment Policy
+5.7.7 Locker Assignment Policy

-Lockers are assigned to all first and second year students.
+Lockers are available to all pre-clinical students.
 Locker assignments will be made at the beginning of each academic year.
 All lockers must be cleaned out by the last day of classes for each academic year.
 Student lockers are not available for use during the summer months.
 Lockers will be made available to the School of Pharmacy Distance Education students during the summer sessions at the Bradenton Campus.

 At no time does the LECOM relinquish control of lockers or any other part of the school building or property.
-School officials reserve the right to and will randomly search any and all school property at any time without specific cause.
+School officials reserve the right to and will randomly search all school property at any time without specific cause.
 These searches may be done without student/employee consent.
-These searches may encompass any and all items stored in lockers or in any other area of school property.
+These searches may encompass all items stored in lockers or in any other area of school property.
 In addition, school officials have the right to search student and employee automobiles on school property.
 Searches may include, but are not limited to, utilization of a certified police drug detection dog, metal detection devices, or any other device deemed useful in protecting the health and welfare of the school population /employee's and visitors.
 Any contraband found will be seized.